Access4all/adg/pages/knowledge/web-components/README.md

 > If all your relationships for an element happen exclusively in light DOM or shadow DOM and you don't try to cross boundaries, working with ARIA is not a problem.

 Additionally, some testing tools are not yet able to handle shadow DOM.
-In most cases, this should be [straight-forward to fix](https://github.com/hinderlingvolkart/h123/pull/5).
+In many cases, this should be straight-forward to fix.
+Exemplary issue: `document.querySelectorAll(SELECTOR)` will not find nodes within a shadow root.
+To find all elements matching `SELECTOR` on the page, the query code additionally needs to find all shadow roots and execute `root.querySelectorAll(SELECTOR)` on each of them recursively.